FOR IMMEDIATE RELEASE

 CONTACT: Andy Huston, Executive Director, email@example.com

-The Sigma Alpha Mu International Fraternity has suspended the charter of the Eta Chapter at Syracuse University due to violations of the Fraternity and University hazing policies.
+Following an investigation by the Sigma Alpha Mu International Fraternity, the fraternity’s board of directors by a unanimous vote has suspended the charter of the Mu Lambda Chapter at Penn State University due to violations of Fraternity and University hazing policies.

 Sigma Alpha Mu was founded in 1909 at the College of the City of New York as a fraternity of Jewish men; the organization has been open to all men of good moral character since 1953.
 With its International Headquarters located in Indianapolis, IN, the fraternity currently has 56 collegiate chapters and colonies and over 55,000 living alumni throughout the United States and Canada.